-This article introduces why Extend Volume greyed out in Windows 7 32/64 bit and the solution when Extend Volume is disabled for system C drive or other volumes.
+This article introduces why Extend Volume greyed out in Windows 7 32/64 bit and the solution when Extend Volume option is disabled for system C drive or other partitions.

 C drive full and low disk space is most common issue on Windows 7 computer, no matter you use laptop or desktop, use SSD or traditional mechanical hard disk for operating system.
-Nobody likes to recreate disk partitions and then reinstall Windows and all programs.
-So Microsoft added Shrink Volume and Extend Volume functions in Disk Management to help reallocate disk space without losing data.
+Nobody likes to recreate disk partitions, reinstall Windows and all programs.
+So Microsoft added Shrink Volume and Extend Volume functions in Disk Management to help resize partition without losing data.

-However, both functions have limitations which bring trouble while resizing disk partitions.
-Search by Google and you'll find that many people have the same issue: Extend Volume is disabled for C drive after shrinking D. This article introduces the the possible reasons and how to fix Extend Volume greyed out issue in Windows 7.
+However, both functions have limitations when repartition hard drive.
+Search by Google and you'll find that many people have the same issue: Extend Volume is disabled for C drive after shrinking D. In this article, I'll introduce all possible reasons and how to fix Windows 7 Extend Volume greyed out issue.

-Reasons why Windows 7 Extend Volume greyed out
+Reasons why Windows 7 Extend Volume is grayed out

 There are 4 common reasons why Extend Volume greyed out in Windows 7 Disk Management, I'll introduce one by one.
-Open Disk Management and find out your own disk partition configuration and structure.
+Press Windows and R together on the keyboard, input diskmgmt.msc and press Enter to open Disk Management, find out the corresponding reason according to your own disk partition structure.

 Reason 1.
 No adjacent Unallocated space